btclinux/sentinel/README.md

     anon_conf=/path/to/anon.conf

+If you want to use Sentinel on ANON TESTNET, you need to add the following in `sentinel.conf`:

+    #network=mainnet
+    network=testnet

 ## Troubleshooting

 To view debug output, set the `SENTINEL_DEBUG` environment variable to anything non-zero, then run the script manually: